To active individuals who love nature, adventure, and history…

 Superior offers top-notch hiking and outdoor adventure, unique annual festivals, and a budding culinary and art scene.

 Superior, Arizona has a rich legacy as an important center of mining.
-Located 60 miles east of Phoenix and 2,888 feet up in elevation, it sits in an impressive natural setting with a remarkable scenic backdrop that includes Apache Leap and Picketpost Mountain.
+Located 40 miles east of the Phoenix Metro area and 2,888 feet up in elevation, it sits in an impressive natural setting with a remarkable scenic backdrop that includes Apache Leap and Picketpost Mountain.
 Access to the surrounding desert and Tonto National Forest is provided by a convenient system of forest roads and trails including the Arizona National Scenic Trail and the newly completed Legends of Superior Trail.

 Things to do in Superior: